yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-11-18-feedback-cycles-in-academic-culture.md

 **Instructions:**
-Go to the materials page of the course website.
+Go to the [materials page](https://yanivyacoby.github.io/harvard-cs290/materials/) of the course website.
 Read your assigned section.
 You may find it helpful to quickly skim through abstracts / titles of the listed papers.
-Create a positive feedback cycle following the below template.
+For your section, come up with an undesirable feedback cycle in academic cycle following the below template.
-Please pay particular attention to the way the cycle reinforces societal misconceptions.
+Please pay particular attention to the way the cycle reinforces societal misconceptions and perpetuates itself.
 Then come up with **systemic** interventions for every step of the cycle.

 <table style="table-layout: fixed; width: 100%">